MatthewJohn/terrareg/README.md

 ### ADMIN_AUTHENTICATION_TOKEN

-Token to use for authorisation to be able to modify modules in the user interface.
+Token to use for authentication as the built-in admin user, login as an admin to the user interface.

 Default: ``